What Is an Owner-Operator?

 There are many options for entering the trucking industry.
 For example, you can apply for positions within large trucking fleets after gaining driving experience and obtaining your commercial driver's license.

 Becoming an owner-operator is another way to join the trucking industry.
-These professionals run a trucking business and manage all aspects of daily operations.
+Being an owner-operator means that a professional runs their own trucking business and manages all aspects of daily operations.
 They're self-employed, meaning they set their preferred hours and choose their workloads.
 Learning more about owner-operators can help you decide whether you want to follow this pathway to start your career in the field.

 An owner-operator is a self-employed small business owner.
 They manage all daily operations for their company and are responsible for all typical trucking business duties.